 Before joining DOE, he was counsel in the Legal Division of the Consumer Financial Protection Bureau, where he helped draft significant regulations, counseled senior agency executives on administrative and constitutional law, and worked with enforcement teams on some of the bureau’s most significant matters.
-Since leaving DOE, he has served as senior counsel for a corporation in Denver, where he built and ran the compliance management system and helped introduce regulators to the company’s novel business model.
+He has also been in-house counsel in the financial sector, building and running the compliance management system for the first nationwide mortgage brokerage franchise.

 Keith is also a physicist who developed nanoelectronic sensor systems at a technology startup.
 He has 13 issued patents to his name.